A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Connection to previous finite-size criteria

 \section{Connection to previous finite-size criteria}

 In this section, we compare our method to finite-size criteria-based techniques, which are the prevalent methods used to lower bound spectral gaps.
+We find that the LTI SDP \cref{eq:primal_TI_Y} will always detect a gap greater or equal to the ones detected by existing finite size methods.
+This is simply because each finite size method looks for a specific $n$-local positive decomposition, whereas our SDP optimizes over all such decompositions.
+In this section, we prove that the decompositions corresponding to different finite size methods are feasible (yet not necessarily optimal) in our SDP.
+In other words, they are included in our search.
+Additionally, the finite-size method requires the interaction terms in the Hamiltonian to be projectors, whereas the LTI SDP works directly with the original interactions.
+While using the projector form does not affect the condition for the existence of the gap, it reduces the accuracy of the resulting bound.

-For consistency with the formulation of the existing methods\cite{knabe_energy_1988,gosset_local_2016}, we restrict the discussion to nearest-neighbor projector Hamiltonians
+Note that the lower bounds based on finite size criteria pertain to the spectral gaps $\Delta_N$ of systems with periodic boundary.
+Their expressions, however, involve the computation of spectral gaps for open boundary Hamiltonians, which we denote as $\epsilon_n$.
+For consistency with the formulation of the existing methods~\cite{knabe_energy_1988,gosset_local_2016}, we restrict the discussion to nearest-neighbor projector Hamiltonians

 Importantly, if the local term $h$ of a given frustration-free Hamiltonian is not a projector, it can always be modified into a projector Hamiltonian by adjusting the eigenvalues of the subspace orthogonal to the ground space of $h$.
 It follows from a simple argument that proving the gap of this second Hamiltonian implies a gap for the first as well~\cite{gosset_local_2016}(c.f. \Cref{sec:numerics}).
 We will now prove that the set of feasible local terms in the LTI-SDP \cref{eq:primal_TI_Y} includes the ones obtained from known finite size criteria.
 Thus, the value of LTI SDP achieves a tighter lower bound on the spectral gap.